salkuadrat/lucifer/README.md

 - `isIn()`: check if the data is in array of specified values
 - `isFQDN()`: is a fully qualified domain name

-You can also validate the input with regular expression by using `matches()`.
+You may also validate the input with regular expression by using `matches()`.

 Dates can be checked with